Dr. Sarah Mess has either authored or reviewed and approved this content.

 Fat Transfer to Face, Breast, Hands, Buttocks

-Fat transfer is a hot topic among today’s elite plastic surgeons.
+Fat transfer surgery is a hot topic among today’s elite plastic surgeons.
 Dr. Mess researched and trained in fat transfer during her six-year residency at Georgetown University Hospital and incorporated the procedure early in her practice.
 She has refined her technique to offer the advantages of fat transfer to augment and reconstruct.
 Dr. Mess performs fat transfer to the face, breast, hands, and buttocks to add volume and fullness and restore a youthful and vigorous appearance.

 Ideal Candidates for Fat Transfer

 Candidates should be in good physical health and have realistic expectations of the procedure.
-Fat transfer can be used to:
+Fat transfer surgery can be used to:

 - Improve facial contour and provide facial rejuvenation